o3de/o3de.org/content/docs/userguide/mobile/ios/virtual-file-system.md

 ---
-description: ' Use the virtual file system (VFS) to serve &ALYlong; files to iOS devices. '
+description: ' Use the virtual file system (VFS) to serve Amazon Lumberyard files to iOS devices. '
 title: Using Virtual File System with iOS
 ---
 # Using Virtual File System with iOS {#ios-virtual-file-system}